Department Head & Associate Professor

 Phone: 604-557-4042email Kenneth D.

-Dr. Gariepy is the academic and administrative Head of UFV’s Department of Library & Information Technology and vice-chair of Professional Studies Faculty Council.
+Dr. Gariepy is the academic and administrative Head of UFV’s Department of Library & Information Technology, Chair of the Faculty of Professional Studies Curriculum Committee, and Vice-chair of Professional Studies Faculty Council.
 He is also Associate Professor of knowledge organization and information management systems.

 Holding a PhD in educational policy studies and a master's degree in information science, Dr. Gariepy is a multi-disciplinary academic/administator with a strong record of scholarship and over a decade of teaching experience at the undergraduate and graduate levels.
 He has taught at three universities in the disciplines of library science, business communications, and educational policy studies, and his peer-reviewed books can be found in more than 150 academic libraries worldwide, including Harvard, Stanford, Cornell, Purdue, and the University of Chicago.
+He has won many prestigious scholarships and a major grant during his career.
+He is known for his thoughtful, principled, and passionate approach to leadership, teaching, and learning.
 His academic excellence has been recognized by invited, lifetime memberships in the Beta Phi Mu and Golden Key international honour societies.

-Before embarking upon his academic career, Dr. Gariepy worked for over 20 years in public libraries and was a professional editor.
+Before embarking upon his academic career, Dr. Gariepy worked for over 20 years in public libraries, managed a special library, and was a professional editor.

 PhD (Alberta), MLIS (Alberta), BGS (Athabasca)